StevenBoscarine/jboss-javaee6-webapp/readme.txt

   mvn package jboss:hard-deploy

  This will deploy two artifacts, target/jboss-javaee6-webapp-src.war and default-ds.xml.

+ NOTE:
+ If you deploy the WAR manually, don't forget to also deploy default-ds.xml!
-The latter installs a data source named jdbc/__default, so both JBoss AS and GlassFish have a data source with the same name.
+ The default-ds.xml file installs a data source named jdbc/__default, so both JBoss AS and GlassFish have a data source with the same name.

  You can also set jboss.home on the commandline: